 Then there’s the question of wild animals.
 Not long ago, I paid a visit to Alberta’s historic Storm Mountain Lodge near Banff where I met Chef Guillaume Sylvain.

 “What makes it so special here is that you never know what’s going to happen.
 Every year, we get visits from grizzlies and black bears foraging for food around the lodge,” says Sylvain, who specializes in boreal cuisine cooking traditions from Quebec.

 “Then we need to put our dinner service on pause, stop the kitchen and accept that the guests are going to want to observe the animals.
 We’re in pure wilderness here, co-existing with bears, pine martens, elk, deer and cougar.”

-Every chef I speak with during research for this story has a wild animal story.
+Every chef I speak with during research for this post has a wild animal story.
 The day I contact Leandro Vega, executive chef at Mount Engadine Lodge, located near Canmore, he’s literally just witnessed what he describes as a “National Geographic moment.”

 “It was crazy.
 Just below the lodge we had a grizzly and two wolves take down a moose.
-I mean, this is circle of life stuff,” says Vega, who moved to Canada a year ago from Argentina to take the position.
+I mean, this is circle-of-life stuff,” says Vega, who moved to Canada a year ago from Argentina to take the position.

 “But to be able to share this incredible landscape with our guests, who have travelled so far to be with us, and to enjoy it ourselves, is a privilege.
-Sometimes as staff we have to step out of the whirlwind, take in the beauty and breathe deeply because oh my God it’s beautiful here.”
+Sometimes as staff we have to step out of the whirlwind, take in the nature and breathe deeply because, oh my God, it’s beautiful here.”

-Guests have been mountain biking, hiking the surrounding old growth trails, canoeing, hitting up the spa for body scrubs and sipping rosé over lunch on the deck.
+Guests have been mountain biking, hiking the surrounding old-growth trails, canoeing, hitting up the spa for body scrubs and sipping rosé over lunch on the deck.

 Founded by two Canucks on the loose in a big country, Toque & Canoe is a blog about Canadian travel culture.